Demand generation is a key driver for business growth. Here’s what an effective lead generation campaign looks like.

 Marco is researching industry trends on a trade association website as he considers upgrading several pieces of aging equipment.
 While on the website, he sees a digital ad from AZ Equipment promoting a whitepaper about the top equipment innovations to be aware of in 2021.

 You peaked their interest enough to click on your call-to-action (CTA).
 A CTA is a brief message that encourages the prospect to take some type of action – this usually involves clicking on a button or link for more information.

 The ad has peaked Marco’s interest in the whitepaper, so he clicks on the “Download Now” button.
 He hopes it will be a valuable add to a growing body of research he’s compiling to help inform his new equipment purchase.

 3. Capture Lead

-After clicking on the “Download Now” button, Marco is directed to a landing page that asks him to provide some basic information in exchange for the whitepaper.
-He decides to complete the online form with his information so he can access the whitepaper.
+After clicking on the “Download Now” button, Marco is directed to a landing page that asks him to provide some basic information in exchange for the free consultation.
+He decides to complete the online form with his information so he can do the consultation with your team.

 4. Nurture Lead

 Now that the prospect has provided their information, you can target them in a series of follow-up marketing activities designed to nurture them along in their journey toward (hopefully) becoming a loyal customer.